whhsiao/QuasiCalssicalMagnet/README.md

 In this project, I am going to study some simple examples that demonstrate this phenomenon.
 ## Classical XY model
 ## Long-ranged Ising model
+Ising model is an even more simplified model for magnets.
+Seriously speaking, it doesn't fullfil the assumption of Mermin-Wagner theorem.
+I brought it in here since it's quite easy to simulate and also it's known that the short-range Ising model in 1D (the one solved by Ising himself) doesn't have finite magnetization except temperature = 0.

+In the following plot I show finite magnetization at finite temperature can also be obtained if the interaction is long-range, in this case x^(-alpha) with alpha = 1.5.

 ![Monte Carlo simulation of magnetization](https://github.com/whhsiao/QuasiClassicalMagnet/blob/master/phaseTransition.png)